stephenscaff/vimeo-playlists/readme.md

 A JS lib using the Vimeo Player API to create a playlist of Vimeo Vids (from Vimeo IDs).

 Features
-- Playlist built with array of Vimeo IDs or external JSON file
+- Playlist built with array of Vimeo IDs or external JSON file.sss
-- UI for playlist items
+- Customize playlist item UI via option for custom template.
-- Output of Player, Playlist, Playlist Nav, Fullscreen Toggle conforms to your markup/setup
+- Output of Player, Playlist, Playlist Nav, Fullscreen Toggle conforms to your markup/setup.
-- Continuous `autoplay` of playlist items
+- Continuous `autoplay` of playlist items.
-- Equalizer animation when playing
-- Playlist navigation,
+- Full playlist controls for navigation, play/pause, etc.
 - Fullscreen API control
+- Equalizer animation when playing provided in default playlist item template.
 - Vimeo API options like `width`, `color`, `player controls`, `muted`, `title`
 - and other _maybe_ useful options.